PericR/Relay/README.md

 Access Arduino library documentation [here](https://SolderedElectronics.github.io/Soldered-Relay-Arduino-Library/).

-- Tutorial for using the NAZIV PROIZVODA board
+- Tutorial for using the relay board with easyC
 - Installing an Arduino library

 ### Board compatibility